mamaya-spark/angular-es6-django-setup/README.md

-# Angular ES6 with Webpack2 and Gulp
+# Angular ES6 on Django Setup

 This guide will take you through how to set up an Angular project using ES6 on a Django server.